 I would generally avoid these movements with the possible exception of Dove.
 Depending on how deep they are in the Shepherding it’s probably not very healthy for you to be there.
 Regardless, it’s important to understand those with Shepherding as a significant part of their history, and therefore understanding of what a network is about, and what Christian experience is.

 - Every Nation — (Formerly known as Morning Star International).
 I was trained in this movement, but am no longer a part.
 It is in many ways successor to Maranatha Campus Ministries.
 (A few churches were also brought in from His People in Africa).
-When I joined in 1998, EN was called Morning Star and had a radical flavored campus ministry.
+When I joined in 1998, Every Nation was called Morning Star and had a radical flavored campus ministry.
 The radical atmosphere was a good thing to be around, but unfortunately some of the bad practices from Maranatha and the Shepherding Movement theology never fully went away.
-There was a big meltdown around 5 years ago during which I left, and I think they have moderated a bit more since then, but I still would not go back.
+There was a big meltdown around five years ago during which I left, and I think they have moderated a bit more since then, but I still would not go back.

 - Dove Christian Fellowship — Leb by Larry Kreider.
-This one I think is more family oriented and less aggressive.
+This one I think is more family-oriented and less aggressive.
 I’ve met Larry, he’s is a wonderful, humble guy.
 Reading the site more closely you can see that they were influenced by the Shepherding movement and went through some wilderness years, but here is one of the few groups to actually apologize and be continually transparent which is certainly a mark of real change.
 I would never have guess Larry came out of Shepherding based on our interaction.

 - Victory Churches International – Canadian NAR type group led by founder.
 Now expanding to US.
 Talk about Covenant relationships, probably indicates Shepherding history.
 Also would guess mild word of faith influence.